salepape/solar-system-simulation/README.md

 ## Introduction

 Here is a simulation of the Solar System in 3D!
-This project mainly originates from a strong interest for the Universe that surrounds us, and Graphics programming.
+This project mainly originates from a strong interest in the Universe that surrounds us, and Graphics programming.
 I familiarised myself with the OpenGL specification and some classic Rendering techniques.
 The development of this project is still ongoing...

 ## Technologies

 The project is using Visual Studio 17 and Windows 10 environment.
 It has been implemented in C++17/GLSL, uses OpenGL 3.2 (Core profile) specification, as well as a set of libraries:
 * Glad to get Core OpenGL function pointers,
-* GLFW3 to intialise a window and handle user input,
+* GLFW3 to initialise a window and handle user input,
 * GLM for mathematical utility functions,
 * SOIL2 to load textures in different formats,
 * Assimp to load 3D models,